 SmartLogging – For Loggers

-The Maine Master Logger Certification Program (MLC), the first third-party logger certification program in the country, has earned the first SmartLogging certification and will be audited annually by the Rainforest Alliance to ensure continued compliance with a rigorous set of environmental and social standards.
+The Northeast Master Logger Certification Program (MLC), the first third-party logger certification program in the country, earned the first SmartLogging certification and is audited annually by the Preferred by Nature to ensure continued compliance with a rigorous set of environmental and social standards.
 SmartLogging is intended to complement Forest Stewardship Council (FSC) certification and recognize responsible harvesting practices.
-Loggers that meet the Maine Master Logger Certification standards will also meet the SmartLogging requirements.
+Loggers that meet the Northeast Master Logger Certification standards will also meet the SmartLogging requirements.

-Maine MLC pursued SmartLogging certification as a way to increase overall credibility of the program by subjecting TCNF policies and procedures to a credible third party review.
+MLC pursued SmartLogging certification as a way to increase overall credibility of the program by subjecting TCNF policies and procedures to a credible third party review.
 This certificate also establishes the Maine Master Logger program in the global marketplace by demonstrating practices that meet an international standard in an increasingly international system of commerce.
-Rainforest Alliance and the SmartWood program bring this global recognition to the Maine Master Logger Certification Program and ensure that as similar harvest certification programs are created around the US there is an established precedent for a high standard of timber harvesting practices.
+Preferred by Nature program bring this global recognition to the Northeast Master Logger Certification Program and ensure that as similar harvest certification programs are created around the US there is an established precedent for a high standard of timber harvesting practices.

-The Trust’s Controlled Wood Policy – FSC Forest Management Group Certification: For Landowners
+FSC Forest Management Group Certification: For Loggers and Landowners

 The TCNF certified group has been formed to provide low-cost access to FSC certification for landowners, consulting foresters, and Master Loggers throughout the state of Maine.
 The FSC Standard is an internationally recognized framework of forest management that acknowledges a commitment to high environmental standards, social responsibility, and economic sustainability.
 The certified group is appropriate for properties of all sizes.
 The primary benefit of FSC certification at this time is an assurance to landowners that forest management meets a credible and independent high standard.
 In the short term, the financial benefits from premiums found in a certified marketplace should be considered a secondary outcome if achieved at all.
 In fact, increased market share is the most likely economic benefit.
 However, FSC-certified markets are increasing throughout the region and entry into the pool at this time will allow landowners and the Master Loggers harvesting the wood to take advantage of markets as they develop.

-FSC Chain of Custody and Controlled Wood Group Certification: For Wood Processors or Handlers
+FSC Chain of Custody Certification: For Wood Processors and Loggers

-TCNF serves as an administrator for a group Forest Stewardship Council (FSC) and Controlled Wood Chain of Custody certification.
+TCNF serves as an administrator for a group Forest Stewardship Council (FSC) Chain of Custody certification.
 FSC Chain of Custody certification allows Master Logger companies to purchase FSC-certified material (stumpage), harvest the wood, and haul to FSC Chain of Custody certified mills or brokers.
 Chain of Custody certification requires little change from current Master Logger practices, particularly in Maine where a legal requirement for the use of “Trip Tickets” is in effect.
-TCNF addresses the administrative and annual reporting requirements established by the FSC and audited annually by SmartWood.
+TCNF addresses the administrative and annual reporting requirements established by the FSC and audited annually by Preferred by Nature.
 Under this program, the Master Logger Company is required to contact TCNF to verify the FSC status of the forest where you will be purchasing wood.
-At this time, only companies with 15 or fewer employees may participate in this group (companies with 16-25 employees may participate if you have a turnover of less than $1,000,000 in revenue).
-Enrollment in the program is required through TCNF and consists of agreeing to and signing an acknowledgement form and consenting to the possibility of an annual site visit by SmartWood.
+At this time, only companies with 15 or fewer employees may participate in this group (companies with 16-25 employees may participate if you have a turnover of less than $5,000,000 in revenue).
+Enrollment in the program is required through TCNF and consists of agreeing to and signing an acknowledgement form and consenting to the possibility of an annual site visit by Preferred by Nature.
 The MLC company must also maintain documentation on the volume of purchases and sales made of FSC certified material.
-TCNF will assist any larger MLC company that wishes to pursue FSC certification by providing all the documentation necessary to complete this process.
-FSC Controlled Wood certification allows Master Logger companies to represent the material harvested and sold as meeting the Controlled Wood definition established by the FSC.
-Controlled Wood is needed by FSC-certified Chain of Custody processors that are selling products that consist of a mix of FSC-certified and non-certified material.
-For practical purposes, generally all wood harvested under the MLC program will meet this Controlled Wood definition.
-The FSC standard requires that non-certified materials exclude the following broad categories of wood:

 Toll-free hotline for comments on Master Loggers’ work.